NathanReesor/NathanReesor.github.io/index.md

   Equity valuation and investment research with a macro lens.
   CFA Level I candidate.
 Writing to think clearly and share the work.
 about: |-
   I’m a CFA Level I candidate focused on investment research and valuation.
-This site is my portfolio of projects and market notes—built to be concise, testable, and useful.
-Outside core equity work, I’m a “macro tourist” by habit:
-  I follow cross-asset signals and narratives to sharpen context.
+  I publish write-ups, models, and notes as I learn in public.
+I’m a macro tourist in the best sense:
+  I explore narratives and data across markets, then translate them into decision-ready insights.

   - Valuation & modeling (DCF, comps, sensitivity/scenarios)
   - Research process (variant view, catalysts, risk framing)